Loading...

 “Process” means any operation performed on information about you, including to collect, record, organize, structure, store, alter, use, transfer, destroy or otherwise make available.

-1. Who this privacy notice applies to and what it covers
+1. Who this Privacy Notice applies to and what it covers

 We are committed to protecting your privacy and handling your information openly and transparently.

-This privacy notice explains how we will collect, handle, store and protect information about you when:
+This Privacy Notice explains how we will collect, handle, store and protect information about you when:

 We implement appropriate organisational, technical, and governance measures to meet jurisdiction-specific requirements, including where required the appointment of data protection officers or equivalents, breach notification obligations, regulatory registrations or filings, and restrictions or conditions on cross-border transfers.